Anti Thyroglobulin Antibody

 Why is Anti-Tg done?

-- Prior to and after the completion of treatment for thyroid cancer to evaluate the effectiveness of treatment
+Before and after the completion of thyroid cancer treatment to measure the effectiveness of the treatment

 Interpreting Anti-Tg results